ritvikj7/Talent-Agency-Database/README.md

 ## Quickstart

-In order to log into Oracle for database access, a oracle.json file needs to be added to ~/public_html directory.
-This oracle.json file needs key-value pairs "oracle_username": "ora_cwl" and "oracle_password": "a12345678" to work, which can be seen in main.php lines 218, 219, and 222
+In order to log into Oracle for database access, a oracle.json file needs to be added to ~/src.
+This oracle.json file needs key-value pairs "oracle_username": "ora_cwl" and "oracle_password": "a12345678" to work, which can be seen in connect.php lines 80, 81, and 82

 ## Project Scope